adunis/globe-seekers-vault/notes/Linguaggi/Jotun.md

 kanka_id: 268164
 ---

-As we discussed, Khazad-Dorum, the realm bridging the Plane of Earth and the Plane of Metal, was once shaped by the ancient Stone Shapers.
+As we discussed, [[Khazad-Dorum]], the realm bridging the Plane of Earth and the Plane of Metal, was once shaped by the ancient Stone Shapers.
 These ancestors of giants spoke Jotun, a language not of words but of resonant concepts.

 ●